 Gedenk.
 Feier (Commemoration.
 Celebration )

-During my time as artist in Residence at the Memorial Sachsenhausen I want to explore new impulses for developing new ways of how we can commemorate.
+During my time as Artist in Residence at the Memorial Sachsenhausen I want to set new impulses for developing new ways of how we can commemorate.

 The 80 years remembrance of the murder of 200 homosexual prisoners killed in the sub-camp of the Sachsenhausen Concentration camp “ Klinkerwerk” in Oraniënburg could not remain unnoticed.
 Therefor the Memorial Sachsenhausen wanted to organise a special memorial event in 2022 and asked me to think about a concept.

 For years I have been fascinated by the German word “Gedenkfeier” (Commemoration.
 Celebration) because to me it contains an interesting contradiction.
 My inspiration sparked-off right there; if language already indicates the possibility that both to commemorate and to celebrate can exist alongside each other in one word, perhaps it could be possible in real life too?
 Perhaps it is possible to commemorate what happened in the past and celebrate life’s colourfulness and beauty simultaneously in one ceremony?
 A moment of silence and contemplation alongside celebration!
 Thus showing that despite the horror and its dark echoes of what happened to the LHBTQ+ community in the past, that same community is more alive vibrant and powerful than ever before.
 This powerful, inspiring and hopeful thought I wanted to make visible and therefor together with cooperative partners I developed the concept of the Gedenk.Feier.